frontben-ch/frontben-ch.github.io/_posts/2019-05-25-we-ll-make-it-in-a-canter.md

 ---
 layout: post
-title:  "\"We'll meet our Paris Agreement targets in a canter\" and other complete fabrications"
+title:  "\"We'll meet our Paris Agreement targets in a canter\" ... really?"
 date:   2019-05-25 16:00:00 +1000
 #categories:
 #permalink: /welcome.html
 ---
-Why is it for politicians so easy to tell complete and utter lies without any real consequences?
-What makes this even worse is when lies like _"We'll meet our Paris Agreement targets in a canter"_ come from our very own Prime Minister Scott Morrison who is very outspoken about his christian faith - I wonder if he has ever read the 10 Commandments... - and is not challenged on these grounds at all.
+Why is it for politicians so easy to tell complete and utter untruths without any real consequences?
+This is even worse when statements like _"We'll meet our Paris Agreement targets in a canter"_ come from our very own Prime Minister Scott Morrison who is very outspoken about his christian faith - I wonder if he has ever read the 10 Commandments, especially the 9th - and is not challenged on these grounds at all.

 Let's analyse this statement.
 Meeting a target in a canter would imply that, firstly we are going to meet the target and secondly we're going to do so